ForgottenGlory/MOISE/README.md

 # MOISE
-Morrowind Overall Improvement Suite Enhanced is a basic, primarily graphical overhaul for Morrowind GOTY edition.
+Morrowind Overall Improvement Suite Enhanced (MOISE) is a basic, primarily graphical overhaul for Morrowind GOTY edition.
 It includes all of the necessities required to begin a Morrowind modding adventure.

 ## WARNINGS & DISCLAIMERS
 Wabbajack no longer requires that you have Nexus Premium to install the modlist, however, having Nexus Premium will cut your install time to a fraction of what it would be instead of downloading each mod individually (and save you a thousand clicks or so).